Fannie Mae Waiting Period After Deed In Lieu And Short Sale

 - To qualify for a conventional loan after a standard regular foreclosure, the waiting period remains at a 7 year waiting period

-Home Buyers who need a lender with no overlays on conventional and government loans can contact The Gustan Cho Team at USA Mortgage at 262-716-8151 or email us at firstname.lastname@example.org.
+Home Buyers who need a lender with no overlays on conventional and government loans can contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.
 We are available 7 days a week, evenings, weekends, and holidays.
 We close 100% of all of our pre-approvals because our pre-approvals are full credit mortgage loan approvals fully underwritten and signed of by our mortgage underwriters.